cockpit-project/cockpit/containers/ws/README.md

 2. Reboot

+Steps 1 and 2 are enough when the CoreOS machine is only connected to through another host running Cockpit.

+If you want to also run a web server to log in directly on the CoreOS host:

 3. Enable password based SSH logins, unless you only use [SSO logins](https://cockpit-project.org/guide/latest/sso.html):
    ```
    echo 'PasswordAuthentication yes' | sudo tee /etc/ssh/sshd_config.d/02-enable-passwords.conf
    sudo systemctl try-restart sshd
    ```

-4. Run the Cockpit web service with this privileged container (as root):
+4. Run the Cockpit web service with a privileged container (as root):
    ```
    podman container runlabel --name cockpit-ws RUN docker.io/cockpit/ws
    ```